 You can file a lawsuit if you or someone you care about were electrocuted due to the negligence of a person, business, or power company.
 The lawsuits demand compensation payouts for the injury and harm caused by the electrical injury.
-Settlements include payouts for the physical pain and suffering, emotion trauma, disability, scars and disfigurements, and other damages.
+Settlements include payouts for the physical pain and suffering, emotional trauma, disability, scars and disfigurements, and other damages.

-In cases involving a fatal electrocution, the surviving family family members can file a wrongful death lawsuit.
+In cases involving fatal electrocution, the surviving family members can file a wrongful death lawsuit.
 These cases result in substantial settlements for the family and include compensation for the pain and suffering before death, loss of companionship, and financial losses suffered due to the death.